CSS RegEx Attribute Selectors

 Multiple Attributes [attribute=”value-1″][attribute=”value-2″]

-Do you want to match different attributes in the same rule?
+Do you want to match different attributes within the same rule?
 You can do that!
 How?
 Very simple!
 Use multiple attributes.

-Let’s take a look at this scenario: I have four paragraphs with title attribute and each one has a specific color (red, green, blue, orange).
-Write a rule to make the background-color to yellow for that paragraph who has the color green.
-How do you think?
-It’s easy?
+Let’s take a look at this scenario: I have four paragraphs with “title” attribute and each one has a specific color (red, green, blue, orange).
+Write a rule to make the background color to yellow for that paragraph who has the color green.
+Do you think it’s easy?
+Let’s see:

 You can play around with other examples.
 In coding, sky is the limit.